bitquery/streaming-data-platform-docs/docs/examples/Base/base-transfers.md

 In this section we'll have a look at some examples using the Base Transfers API.

-This Base API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

-This program allows you to test the data and its integration into your applications before full-scale implementation.
-Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 <head>
 <meta name="title" content="Base Transfers API"/>
 <meta name="description" content="Get all historical & realtime transfers details for an address or a contract, capturing internal transfers, external transfers and token transfers."/>